ibm-cloud-docs/vpc/file_storage_vpc_create.md

 ### Creating a file share and mount target by specifying a virtual network interface
 {: #fs-create-file-share-vni-api}

-This operation requires that you have already [created a virtual network interface](/docs/vpc?topic=vpc-vni-create&interface=api) and that the virtual network interface is not currently attached to another resource.
+To perform this operation, you must already have a [virtual network interface](/docs/vpc?topic=vpc-vni-create&interface=api) and that virtual network interface must not be attached to another resource.
+{: requirement}

 Make a `POST /shares` request and create a mount target with a virtual network interface.
-Specify the identity of an unattached virtual network interface in the mount target's `virtual_network_interface` property.
+Specify the ID of an unattached virtual network interface in the mount target's `virtual_network_interface` property.

 ```json
 curl -X POST "$vpc_api_endpoint/v1/shares?version=2023-08-08&generation=2" \